 Perfect for both adults and kids, the exhibit has terrific interactive parts to keep the younger set thoroughly interested and engaged such as a boat with a ship’s wheel that makes taking pictures the best!

-There is also an ocean-themed stage for practicing puppetry, and an interactive table with lift-up seashells and phone lines to hear sounds from the ocean!
-So cute and wickedly clever!
+There was also an ocean-themed stage for practicing puppetry, and an interactive table with lift-up seashells and phone lines to hear sounds from the ocean!

 They consisted of sketches, finished black and white pieces and both mythical and realistic creatures from collaborative works with other authors.